AdaCompNUS/despot/README.md

 VERBOSE, which correpond to values from 0 to 5 respectively.
 The default verbosity level is 0.

-DESPOT can also be used be solve a POMDP specified using C++.
+DESPOT can also be used to solve a POMDP specified using C++.
 The model is required to implemet the DSPOMDP interface in the package.
 The package comes with C++ models for several benchmark problems, and they can be solved using commands similar to the one for a POMDPX model.
 There are several example models